 - Endpoint Detection and Patch management

-Any one of these controls could probably help a lot, but not a single ONE should be completely relied upon to be effective against all attacks.
+Any of these controls would help your defenses, but not a single ONE should be wholly relied upon to be effective against all attacks.

-The next stage after the distribution is infection.
-At this stage, new processes are being launched and the malware is installed and starts its infection process.
-Some processes may look legitimate, but they’re running from bizarre locations in the file structure.
-Some controls that can help here are:
+At this stage, new processes are being launched, and the malware is installed and starts its infection process.
+While some functions may look legitimate, they’re running from bizarre locations in the file structure.

 - File and Process Monitoring